oanda/apidocs/v1/forex-labs.md

 ## Spreads

-Returns up to 1 year worth of spread information a supported instrument.
+Returns up to 1 year worth of spread information for a supported instrument.
 The returned data is divided in 15 minute intervals.
-For each period, we provide the time weighted average, mininum, and maximum spread.
-More info [here](http://fxtrade.oanda.ca/why/spreads/recent).
+For each period, we provide the time weighted average, minimum, and maximum spread.
+More info at our [Forex Labs](http://fxtrade.oanda.ca/why/spreads/recent) page.

     GET /labs/v1/spreads